spheredev/neosphere/readme.md

   desired game manually.
 For compatibility reasons, this can also be specified as `-game <path>` (with only one dash).

-* `--fullscreen`: Starts the engine in full screen mode.
+* `--fullscreen`: Starts the engine in full-screen mode.

 * `--windowed`: Starts the engine in windowed mode.